Harvard-REACT/WSR-WifiDriver/README.md

 ```

 4. MAC address setup to enable robot packet identification
-Change the MAC address in the iwlwifi/dvm/rx.c on line 44.
-Change the bytes 17-22 from 0xff to intended MAC address as source MAC address.
+Change the MAC address in the iwlwifi/dvm/rx.c on line 44 which is the special_packet variable. (use any text editor)
+Change the sub-string 17-22 from 0xff to intended MAC address as source MAC address.
 ```
 vim ~/WSR-WifiDriver/iwlwifi/dvm/rx.c
 ```

-e.g Changing
+e.g Changing (this would be the default value)
 ```
 0xff, 0xff, 0xff, 0xff, 0xff, 0xff
 ```